 Rocky Mountain Rollergirls is one of the founding members of the WFTDA (Women’s Flat Track Derby Association), which was established one week before our first public bout in July of 2005 at the former Bladium Sports Club.
 That first bout featured our two original home teams: the Red Ridin’ Hoods and the Sugar Kill Gang.

 January of 2006, we played our first interleague game in Las Vegas against the Sin City Rollergirls.
 At the very first official tournament in February of 2006 – the Dust Devil in Tucson – we finished in last place out of 20 teams.
-We used the experienced to make us stronger and continued paving the way for roller derby locally, regionally and internationally.
+We used the experience to make us stronger and continued paving the way for roller derby locally, regionally and internationally.
 In April of 2006, we hosted our first interleague game in Denver (again, against Sin City) and won.
 December of that year, the Rocky Mountain Rollergirls traveled to Edmonton, Canada to play the Oil City Derby Girls in the first international modern flat track bout.
-November of 2009, our A travel team, 5280 Fight Club, made its debut at the WFTDA Championships in Philadelphia and finished in 4th place.
+In November of 2009, our A travel team, 5280 Fight Club, made its debut at the WFTDA Championships in Philadelphia and finished in 4th place.

 In Denver, roller derby and the Rocky Mountain Rollergirls quickly grew a following.
 In 2009, a third home team, the Dooms Daisies, was added to accommodate our growing membership.

 Fight Club took 1st place at the 2010 WFTDA Western Regional Tournament in Sacramento by beating the Oly Rollers from Olympia, Washington, who had never lost a game prior to that day.
 Fight Club advanced on to the Championships that year in Chicago and defeated Oly again (by only 1 point!) to earn the title of WFTDA Champions, giving the Rocky Mountain Rollergirls the bragging rights associated with being #1 in the world.